Piyush Goyal: Coronavirus Pandemic

 By taking advantage of the COVID-19 lockdown in India, the Indian Railways completed 200 key long pending projects.
-These projects, according to the Railways officials, included three super critical projects with a combined length of 68 km, three critical projects with a combined length of 45 km, upgradation of the entire 389 km railway line from Jhajha in Bihar to Pandit Deen Dayal Upadhyaya Junction in Uttar Pradesh and a new 82 km port connectivity line to Paradip.
-During COVID pandemic in India, Goyal got Indian Railways to developed anti-COVID-19 coach to contain the spread of coronavirus.
-This anti-COVID-19 coach had hands-free water tanks and flushes; copper-coated handles and locks.
+These projects, according to Railways officials, included three super critical projects with a combined length of 68 km, three critical projects with a combined length of 45 km, upgrading the entire 389 km railway line from Jhajha in Bihar to Pandit Deen Dayal Upadhyaya Junction in Uttar Pradesh, and a new 82 km port connectivity line to Paradip.
+Also during the COVID pandemic in India, Goyal directed Indian Railways to develop an anti-COVID-19 coach to contain the spread of coronavirus.
+This anti-COVID-19 coach had hands-free water tanks and flushes; and copper-coated handles and locks.

-During the second wave of the pandemic in India, to overcome the scarcity of Oxygen, the railways under him decided to run Oxygen Express to transport medical oxygen as well as the oxygen cylinders.
-As of 7 May 2021, the Indian Railways ran "40 Oxygen Express with 161 tankers to deliver a record load of 2,511 metric tonnes of liquid medical oxygen."
+During the second wave of the pandemic in India, to overcome the scarcity of Oxygen, the railways under him ran an Oxygen Express to transport medical oxygen as well as the oxygen cylinders.
+As of 7 May 2021, the Indian Railways had run "40 Oxygen Express [trains] with 161 tankers to deliver a record load of 2,511 metric tonnes of liquid medical oxygen."